- Read our review guidelines

 Deactivate The Return To Home Feature

-However, if you’re on a boat and the return to home feature is on, the drone might automatically start flying off to where you launched it even if you’re no longer there, and there’s often not a lot you can do about it.
+However, if you’re on a moving boat and the return to home feature is on, the drone might automatically start flying off to where you launched it even if you’re no longer there, and there’s often not a lot you can do about it.

 What Drone Features Should I Look Out For?

 When you’re using your drone for fishing, you are going to want to make sure it has a decent enough battery.
-One that will allow you to fly it out to the location where you want to cast your bait, with enough power for it to be able to fly back to you.
+One that will allow you to fly it out to the location where you want to put your bait, with enough power for it to be able to fly back to you.
 Running out of power over the water is never a good idea.

 You should also consider that the battery life on the drone will probably not take into account the extra weight of the bait and line, so it will likely not last as long as its packaging might state.

 Knowing how far your drone can travel before you let it loose over the water is probably a good idea.
-The drone you choose should have a range stated on the packaging or instructions.
-You’ll be able to keep an eye on its range when you’re fishing if you know the length of your line.
+The fishing drone you choose should have a control range stated on the packaging or instructions.
+You’ll be able to keep an eye on its range when you’re fishing if you know the length of your main line.

 You should have learned how a drone can help lead you to new fishing spots relatively quickly, compared to scouting out the area with maps, or even trial and error.
 But you should also have learned about the things to avoid when you’re drone fishing, such as flying in high winds.

-Really Cool Drone Video Footage Of TOO MANY Fish!
+Video: Drone Video Footage Of TOO MANY Fish!

 Let us know if you have any comments or if you want to share your own experiences with us, please get in touch.
 And don’t forget you can share this article with your fishing buddies if you want to help them improve their catches.